Introducing Solids to your Baby

 When is truly the best time to introduce solids to baby?

 Around 6 months an infant shows true signs of readiness.
 At this time she is sitting up on her own, reaching out to grab things, and bringing items to her mouth.
 The best sign is when baby starts to bring food to her mouth all by herself.
-At 6 months, the immune system, digestive system and mouth are developed enough to tolerate solids and absorb the nutrients.
+Around 6 months the immune system, digestive system, and oral muscles are developed enough to tolerate solids (infants lose their tongue thrust reflex and have a developed gag reflex), and absorb nutrients.
+By 6 months of age, the infant's iron stores are depleted and iron sources must come from food.

 What are the best first foods for baby?

 Start with nutrient-rich family foods, particularly from the Meat and Alternative group.
 These foods are rich in iron, zinc and protein to support healthy growth and development.
-Meat and Alternatives include cooked ground or minced beef, de-boned chicken, legumes (chick peas, kidney beans, and lentils)de-boned fish and whole cooked eggs.
+Meat and Alternatives include cooked beef, de-boned chicken and fish, legumes (e.g. chick peas, kidney beans, and lentils), tofu, and whole cooked eggs.
 Iron-fortified infant cereals are also an acceptable first food, but not necessary.
 They don't provide the array of nutrients that whole meat and alternatives do.
 If starting out with infant cereal, be sure to introduce other meat and alternatives as well.

-Along with meat alternatives, introduce a variety of vegetables and fruit such as carrots, sweet potato, squash, green beans, avocado, mango, bananas, peaches, etc. These are rich sources of vitamin C, beta carotene, and fibre important for your growing baby.
+Along with meat alternatives, introduce a variety of vegetables and fruit (in no particular order!) such as carrots, sweet potato, squash, green peas, avocado, mango, bananas, peaches, etc. These are rich sources of vitamin C (which helps the body to better absorb iron), beta carotene, and fibre important for your growing baby.

 But aren't fish and eggs supposed to be delayed until 12 months old?

-We once thought that introducing allergenic foods (such as egg whites, fish, wheat or peanuts) before 12 months would increase the infant's risk of developing an allergy.
+We once thought that introducing potentially allergenic foods (such as egg whites, fish, wheat, peanuts, or soybeans) before 12 months would increase the infant's risk of developing an allergy.
 Research is now showing that there is no evidence to support that delaying these foods will prevent your child from having an allergy.
-If your child is at higher risk for developing a food allergy (ie. one immediate family member has a diagnosed allergy), continue to introduce those allergenic foods, watching for reaction.
-Early introduction may reduce their risk of developing food allergies altogether.
+Rather, early introduction (around 6 months of age), may have a protective effect.
+If your child is at higher risk for developing a food allergy (ie. one first-degree relative such as a parent or sibling with an allergic condition), continue to introduce those allergenic foods, watching for reaction.

 What about other beverages?

 At 6 months, infants can be introduced to water from an open cup (moving away from sippy cups and bottles).
 Delay the introduction of fruit juice as long as possible.
 Fruit juice lacks fibre, infants can learn to prefer the sweet taste of juice, and juice can put the infant at risk for tooth decay.
-If juice is being introduced, only offer 100% pure unsweetened fruit juice, and no more than 4 ounces per day (1/2 cup).
+If juice is being introduced, only offer 100% pure unsweetened fruit juice, limiting to 4 ounces per day (1/2 cup).